REDDITARUN/TD-HallOumi-3b/README.md

 ## Citations

-If you use the code, model, or concepts from this project, please consider citing the relevant works:
+If you use this model, please consider citing the base model, the datasets, the Oumi AI HallOumi project, and this specific fine-tuned model artifact:

 **This Fine-tuned Model & Code:**
 ```bibtex